sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 - All source code must be released under an appropriate OSS license.
 - Share code publicly when appropriate, and when not, share within the Government of Canada.

+#### Directive on Automated Decision-Making

+One of the Requirements of the [Directive on Automated Decision-Making](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32592) is:

+- Releasing the final results of Algorithmic Impact Assessments in an accessible format via GC websites and any other services designated by the Treasury Board of Canada Secretariat pursuant to the Directive on Open Government.

 #### Directive on Open Government

 https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=28108